noNScop/CV_From_Scratch/README.md

 **CV_From_Scratch** is a project where I implemented a **PyTorch-like library in C++** for **Computer Vision** tasks.
 This library includes layers, a CNN architecture, a `Learner` class, data loaders, and basic image transforms, all from scratch.
 The project uses **OpenCV** for image processing and **LibTorch** (temporarily) for tensor operations.
 My colleague will later replace LibTorch with a custom tensor implementation.

+## Branches
+Currently, there are two branches:

+-	main:
+This branch processes images by converting them into tensors during initialization, resulting in faster training times (initial loading takes 2-3 minutes, but each epoch takes ~15 seconds).
+However, due to potential segmentation faults when handling many tensors with LibTorch on macOS, this branch may fail under certain circumstances.

+-	stable:
+This branch uses a more conventional approach, where image paths are stored during initialization and images are processed on-the-fly during runtime.
+While this method is slower (each epoch takes about 2 minutes), it may be more stable on systems experiencing issues with LibTorch.

 ## Features
 - Implemented CNN architecture and layers from scratch in C++.
 - DataLoader and Datasets with basic transformations using OpenCV.